-Executive Vice President - AEP Transmission, President & Chief Operating Officer - AEP Transmission Holding Company (AEPTHCO)
+Executive Vice President and Chief Operating Officer

-Barton earned a bachelor’s in electrical engineering from Worcester Polytechnic Institute in Worcester, Mass., and a juris doctorate degree from Suffolk University Law School in Boston, Mass.
-She completed the Harvard Mediation Program for the Instruction of Lawyers, the Executive Program-Darden School of Business at the University of Virginia and the Nuclear Reactor Technology Program at MIT.
-A former International Women's Foundation Fellow and member of G100 Next Generation Leadership, Barton is a current member of C200.
+Barton earned a bachelor’s degree in electrical engineering from WPI in Worcester, Mass., and a juris doctorate degree from Suffolk University Law School in Boston.
+She completed the Harvard Mediation Program for the Instruction of Lawyers, the Executive Program-Darden School of Business at the University of Virginia and the Nuclear Reactor Technology Program at the Massachusetts Institute of Technology.

 A former International Women’s Foundation Fellow and member of G100 Next Generation Leadership, Barton is a current member of C200.
 She serves on the boards of the Electric Power Research Institute, Commercial Metals Company and GridWise Alliance, and she is a former board member of ReliabilityFirst.
 Barton also chairs the board of the Columbus Symphony Orchestra and is a board member of the Wexner Center for the Arts.